 A+, A++ und A+++ ratings no longer exist on the new EU energy label.
 The new scale runs from A to G. We explain about rating A further down this blog, but for now ratings B and C are the ‘best in class’ and most energy-efficient lights.
 You may have noticed the QR code which is also new.
 This gives the customers direct access to the European Product Database for Energy Labelling (EPREL), in which further product information is available.
 This registration is mandatory for manufacturers.

 No. They are still the same energy-efficient light as before – only the designated letter has changed.
 The new test procedure is incredibly stringent and also considers future lighting efficiency improvements.
 In short, the efficient products under the old energy label are just as efficient with the new one.

 Most electrical appliances that you will now see, have an old EU energy label and a new one.
 In addition to light sources, these include, things like TVs and home appliances, such as washing machines and refrigerators.

-If you have any questions regarding the label changes or anything else we’ve discussed in this article then get in touch directly with a member of our team today.
+If you have any questions regarding the label changes then get in touch with a member of our team.

 For more information on the light bulb ban, read our article The Light Bulb Ban – What and When?